 Required of all Secondary Education majors and elementary education majors seeking a middle school endorsement.
 Students will gain understanding and experiences in reading in the content areas, developmental reading skills in adolescents, writing and grammar across the curriculum and adolescent literature.
 Learning will specifically address the literacy needs of and strategies for, adolescent learners.
 Students will learn to apply this learning in a teaching environment.
 This course is offered each spring semester.
-Prerequisite: Admission to major.
+Prerequisite: Admission to Teacher Education.
 Corequisites: EDUC 351, EDUC 361, EDUC 368.
+Prerequisites and corequisites may be waived if pursuing the minor in Educational Practices.